Japan PM to consult health experts amid speculation state of emergency to be extended

 "If you extend it another month for the whole nation, you will have to pay out subsidies to businesses - and 100,000 yen to each resident also won't nearly be enough," wrote "Katuotoko."
 "Places with low infection rates need to get the economy moving again."

-Japan has rolled more than $1 trillion to soften the economic blow from the coronavirus pandemic.
+Japan has rolled out more than $1 trillion to soften the economic blow from the coronavirus pandemic.

 (Reporting by Rocky Swift, Kaori Kaneko, Linda Sieg and Elaine Lies; Editing by Michael Perry)